leeandher/leander.xyz/src/pages/blog/2019-09-05_real-deployment.md

 ns3.digitalocean.com
 ```

-Great, now wait a while for your IP to propegate, and once that's done, be sure to add the proper routing records if you need (`A`, `AAAA`, `CNAME`, etc.).
+Great, now wait a while for your IP to propagate, and once that's done, be sure to add the proper routing records if you need (`A`, `AAAA`, `CNAME`, etc.).
 This is where you're going to connect your domain to the server you set up before:

 ```
 A - lgr.fyi - 12.345.678.90 - 3600